Refinancing: What is it and how does it work?

 • Two most recent bank statements

-Your lender may also need your spouse’s documents if you’re married and in a community property state (regardless of whether your spouse is on the loan).
 You might be asked for more income documentation if you’re self-employed.
 It’s a good idea to have your tax returns from the last couple of years handy.

 After you get approved, you may be given the option to either lock your interest rate – so it doesn’t change before the loan closes – or float your rate.
 Each option is unique and has its own pros and cons:

-If you’re refinancing to take cash out, for example, then the value of your home determines how much money you can get.
+If you’re refinancing to take cash out, then the value of your home determines how much money you can get.
 If you’re trying to lower your mortgage payment, the value could impact whether you have enough home equity to get rid of private mortgage insurance (PMI) or be eligible for a certain loan option.

 How you’ll proceed after the appraisal depends on whether: